ianemcallister/dbtester/README.md

 # DB Tester

-This is an excercise for myself to play with a database
+This is an excercise for me to play with a database